ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/04-setup-azure-iot-hub.md

 1. Open _DeviceExplorer_
 2. Open the _Management_ tab
 3. Click the _Create_ button
-4. In the dialog that opens, enter the name of your device - __ThingLabsXX__ where _XX_ is the number on your RaspBerry Pi.
+4. In the dialog that opens, enter the name of your device - __ThingLabsXX__ where _XX_ is the number on your Raspberry Pi.
 5. Click the _Create_ button, and click _Done_ on the confirmation dialog that opens.

 <img src="/images/rpi2/rpi2_deviceexplorer02.png"/>